DeiC-HPC/cotainr/doc/development/cli_internals.rst

 In order to add a new subcommand, one has to:

-- Implement a class that:
+- Implement a subclass of :class:`~cotainr.cli.CotainrSubcommand` that:

   - Is named as the desired subcommand name.
   - Implements the above subcommands interface.